bzumhagen/dotnet-gitchanges/README.md

 | Repository.Path | Path to repository root.
 | Repository.OverrideSource | Path to override source (see [Overriding repository changes](#overriding-repository-changes))
 | FileSource | Path to file source (see [Existing repository](#existing-repository)).
+| MultiProject | Specifies whether repository should be processed as a multi project repository.

 #### Custom Template
 Currently the only supported templating syntax supported is [Mustache](http://mustache.github.io/mustache.5.html).
 See `dotnet-gitchanges\KeepAChangelogTemplate.Mustache` for the default template file.